Western Uttar Pradesh: Religious riots

-Jigar gate in Moradabad, named for the famous Urdu poet Jigar Moradabadi.

 Western Uttar Pradesh has a history of religious riots happening frequently.
 Many Hindu and Muslim riots happened in Meerut and Muzaffarnagar.
 Beginning on 27 August 2013, clashes between the Hindu and Muslim communities of the Muzaffarnagar district have claimed 43 lives and injured 93.

-A girl from the Hindu community was stalked by a Muslim youth in Kawal village.
-In retaliation, a Muslim youth named Shahnawaz Qureshi was killed by two brothers of the girl, Sachin Singh and Gaurav Singh.
-The two brothers were lynched by a Muslim mob when they were trying to escape.

 Another major riot in Meerut took place on 22 May 1987, during the Hindu-Muslim riots in Meerut city in Uttar Pradesh state, India, when 19 personnel of the Provincial Armed Constabulary (PAC) allegedly rounded up 42 Muslim youth from the Hashimpura mohalla (locality) of the city, took them in truck to the outskirts, near Murad Nagar, in Ghaziabad district, where they were shot, and their bodies were dumped in water canals.
 A few days later, dead bodies were found floating in the canals.
 In May 2000, 16 of the 19 accused surrendered, and were later released on bail, while 3 were already dead.
 The trial of the case was transferred by the Supreme Court of India in 2002 from Ghaziabad to a Sessions Court at the Tis Hazari complex in Delhi, where it is the oldest pending case.

 A riot broke out in the Kanth municipality of Moradabad district, on 27 June 2014, over installation of loudspeakers at a religious place, which was objected to by another community.
 The tension prevailed for over a week accompanied by frequent clashes.
 Another riot occurred between the Sikh and Muslim communities in Saharanpur over a land dispute, killing three and injuring many people.
 As much as 13 companies of the Rapid Action Force, the PAC and CRPF were conveyed by the government to take control of the situation after imposing curfew in riot-hit areas of Saharanpur.